oineruna/Usefull-tools-for-GTA-Online/README.md

 # AutoHotKey Macros for GTA Online

-This repository contains AutoHotKey scripts designed to automate various actions in GTA Online, enhancing gameplay efficiency.
+This repository contains an AutoHotKey script designed to automate various actions in GTA Online, enhancing gameplay efficiency.

 ## ⚠️ Disclaimer